 I focused on the shortbread cookies in Oh Sweet Day! because I follow Fanny Lam on Instagram, and when I think of her, I think of her gorgeous cutout shortbreads that she sells at the market in her Vancouver area.
 So, I tested out two shortbread cookie recipes.
 There are 6 variations of the "Oh Sweet Day!'s Famous Shortbread Cookies" on page 118, so the shortbread purists will be pleased with the classic version, as will the rest of us who want go wild with the base recipe and add orange zest, coconut, dried cranberries, lavender, etc. I tested the coconut variation for a change from the usual.
 They worked perfectly as you can see, though I was left wondering if I prefer golden brown shortbread or shortbread that are baked through but still pale and light.
 After sampling cookies at several points on the spectrum of pale to golden brown delicious, I still can't decide.

 I also tested the "Roasted Strawberry Jam Shortbread Sandwich Cookies" on page 126 because after eating the coconut shortbread, I still was craving the classic.
 I did have to cheat for the sandwich cookies because I didn't have time to make my own roasted strawberry Jam.
 Sorry, guys!
 I used a jar of strawberry jam made in Scotland.
 Life!
-I've share the recipe for these strawberry shortbread cookies on the blog over here.
+I've shared the recipe for these jam-filled shortbread cookies.

 The last recipe I tried from Oh Sweet Day! was this gorgeous cranberry lime shortbread tart.
 How stunning is this tart?
 I loved the shortbread crust which is a simple press-in crust.
 No rolling pins required, which I think many will appreciate!
 Also, Fanny Lam blind bakes the crust without using any pie weights!
 High five!
 Remember, I tested that out for the coffee cookie crust of this milk chocolate ganache tart, but I digress.
 The cranberry curd was so flavourful, and topped with piped whipped cream, you cannot go wrong with this celebratory dessert.
 This would make a good holiday dessert that you can make the day before.